patrickcortez/AurSh/Readme.md

 - `aursh-cat <options: -e> <file>` : A pipable file reader and a *vim-like* TUI text editor ( with `-e` flag ).
 - `aursh-update` : updates the shell from the remote repository then exits the shell to apply changes.
 - `aursh-context` : A disk backed object like that can hold multiple attributes to structurize and organize variables. `aursh-context <new,del,list,insert,remove,update> <args...>`
+- `aursh-net` : A network tool for connecting,disconnecting and recieving/sending data through the command-line.

 ---